Stephen97T/DjangoProject/README.md

 ## Description

 This beginner-friendly project aims to help learners get hands-on experience in building a simple homepage using Django, HTML, CSS, and JavaScript.
 The project includes a navigation bar (navbar), a footer, and a photo gallery section.
 It serves as an introduction to web development with Django and the integration of frontend technologies.
-For a tutorial see https://www.youtube.com/watch?v=rHux0gMZ3Eg&t=630s&ab_channel=ProgrammingwithMosh

 ## Prerequisites